Silverthorne Attorneys Can Help.

 Neglected fire alarms in common areas such as the hallways subject all tenants to extreme hazard in the event of a fire.

 Faulty wiring is dangerous because it can cause electrical shock and electrical fires.
 Wiring that is faulty, such as worn wire insulation, loose connections that arc, nonfunctional circuit breakers, and circuits that cannot handle the power usage of ordinary appliances.

 Tripping hazards include ripped and torn carpeting, potholes, loose cabling on the ground, or loose floor boards.
 These hazards are especially dangerous when combined with poor lighting.

 Blocked Emergency Exits

-Fire escape emergency exits should never be blocked.
+Do not block emergency fire exits.
 This invoices blocked by clutter, furniture, or anything that impedes quick evacuation can cause burn injuries, smoke inhalation, and even death in the event of a fire.

 Exposed Nails And Sharp Edges